ircpuzzles/website/pages/rules.md

  * No flooding.
  * No use of ALL CAPS text.
 Turn off your caps lock.
  * No additional bots in the channel.
-Only ChanServ and jenni are allowed.
+Only ChanServ is allowed.
  * No automated scripts. (eg: No automatic /me's or messages when you go "away")
  * No personal insults.
  * English is the preferred language, other languages are allowed but in small amounts.
 Please try to use English as the primary language for communication.